 |Physical exam: 2 per policy term||$60 ($30 max per exam)||$50 ($25 max per exam)|

 |Behavioral exam and/or treatment||$30||$30|

 |Vaccination or titer||$75||$50|

 |Flea control or heartworm prevention||$75||$50|

 |One additional test: health screen (blood test), radiograph (X-rays) or electrocardiogram (EKG)||$75 (one test per policy term)||$50 (one test per policy term)|

 There is only one major national company that offers wellness as a standalone product today and it is Banfield.

 Banfield Wellness Plan

 Banfield stands apart from other veterinary wellness plans in that you don’t have to purchase health insurance to get a wellness policy.
-This should make this option cheaper than the competition HOWEVER, it will not cover illness, accidents or chronic conditions.
+This should make this option cheaper than the competition, HOWEVER, it will not cover illnesses, accidents or chronic conditions.
 Banfield only covers routine care.
-With Banfield, you’re required to visit a Banfield Pet Hospital, which you can find at your local PetSmart store—there are nearly 1,000 across the country.
+With Banfield, you’re required to visit a Banfield Pet Hospital, which you can find at your local PetSmart store — there are nearly 1,000 across the country.

 Its plans offer preventive care, including bi-annual wellness exams, vaccinations, dental cleaning, parasite control, nutrition and behavioral services.
 It charges a one-time sign-up fee, with monthly payments starting at $12.95.
 Prices vary by age, species, location and other factors, and it offers wellness plans for puppies, adult dogs and other pets.